 Foreign exchange risk is the risk that the fair values of future cash flows of a financial instrument will fluctuate because they are denominated in currencies that differ from the respective functional currency.
-The Company is exposed to currency risks as it incurs expenditures that are denominates in the United States dollar while its functional currency is the Canadian dollar.
 The Company does not hedge its exposure to fluctuations in foreign exchange rates.
 The Company's exposure to foreign currency risk is minimal.